Class A tennis: Kennebunk boys, Brunswick girls win state titles

-LEWISTON — Brunswick High senior tennis player Ella Perham does not think of herself as patient, but she had to get over that, with so much at stake during the Class A state girls’ championship Saturday.
+LEWISTON — Brunswick High senior tennis player Ella Perham does not think of herself as patient, but she had to get over that with so much at stake Saturday during the Class A state girls’ championships.

 “It was kind of coming down to this match,” Perham said.

-Perham won a marathon 6-4, 6-4 match at No. 3 singles to help propel the Dragons to the title, with a 3-2 win over Falmouth, at the Lewiston High courts.
-It was Brunswick’s fifth state championship, the first since 2013.
+Perham won a marathon match at No. 3 singles, 6-4, 6-4, to help propel the Dragons to the title with a 3-2 win over Falmouth at the Lewiston High courts.
+It was Brunswick’s fifth state championship, and first since 2013.

-In the boys’ tournament, Kennebunk won the first state tile in program history, with a 3-2 victory over Camden Hills.
+In the boys’ final, Kennebunk won the first state title in program history with a 3-2 victory over Camden Hills.

 Both championships were officially settled by the No. 1 singles matches – which began later than the other matches – but the key confrontations were elsewhere.

-In the girls, the spotlight focused on the No. 3 singles between Perham and Falmouth freshman Gracyn Mick.
+In the girls’ final, the spotlight focused on No. 3 singles between Perham and Falmouth freshman Gracyn Mick.

 Mick and Perham battled with long volleys, and games often going to deuce.